Tornadoes of 2013: August 2 (Australia)

 A brief but strong tornado spawned by a strong winter frontal system badly damaged several buildings in the town of Kingston SE, South Australia.
 Several roofs were torn off homes in residential areas, and the whole town was left without electricity due to power line damage, however there were no major injuries reported.

 August 19 (Europe)

 A short-lived F2 tornado moved through a camping site, throwing caravans and destroying tents near Pommertsweiler, Baden-Württemberg, Germany.
 At least 27 people had to be hospitalized, most of them children.
 An F1 tornado also touched down near Mishkova, Russia, snapping numerous trees in a remote forested area.
 A weak F0 tornado occurred near Vladivostok, Russia as well.
 A weak tornado of unknown intensity was also confirmed near Midwolda, Netherlands, causing no known damage.
 A total of four tornadoes were confirmed.

 September

-There were 16 tornadoes reported in the U.S. in September; however, 21 were confirmed.

 September 2–4 (Japan)

 Due to atmospheric instability associated with Severe Tropical Storm Toraji as it made landfall in Japan in early September, a number of F0 and F1 tornadoes occurred.
 Although there were no fatalities, 60 people were injured and over 1,500 houses were damaged.